Picovoice/porcupine/demo/c/README.md

 ### Wake Phrase

-**Note that the demo expect a single-channel WAV file with a sampling rate of 16000 and 16-bit linear PCM encoding.
+**Note that the demo expects a single-channel WAV file with a sampling rate of 16kHz and 16-bit linear PCM encoding.
 If you provide a file with incorrect format the demo does not perform any format validation and simply outputs incorrect results.**

 #### Linux